hapax/hapax.github.io/assets/benford.md

 between the variance of $\varepsilon_X$ and the prior data I have on it.

+#### Remaining issues

+In some ways, I'm unconvinced by this explanation, for the simple reason that many of the real-world distributions we sample from don't look log-normal, let alone log-uniform.
+Many things obey power laws, which don't even have a well-defined mean!

 <!--
 The Lyapunov condition holds for a sum of independent random variables.